na-na-hi/renget/archive/FFTactics.md

 `There is no rhyme or reason for mixing and weighing these, just have fun.
 You can use all of them at once and you'll get a Super Tactics style, or any of them individually.
 They're all great.
 I'll give some basic tips based on my experiences as a potential baseline for you but, really, anything goes.`

+>Style Artist Yoshida Akihiko - https://mega.nz/folder/ctl1FYoK#BYlpywutnH4psbEcxsbLLg/folder/Ul1AiKZT
+>Trained mainly on his Nier Reincatnation art

+>Final Fantasy Tactics Jobs Style - https://civitai.com/models/98663?modelVersionId=167027 Make sure to try all of the versions, each one has a different look to it.
+This one is really handy for getting those classic full body FFT portraits.

+> Final Fantasy Tactics Akihiko Yoshida Style - https://civitai.com/models/84106/final-fantasy-tactics-akihiko-yoshida-style
+This one is a bit tricky to use but it's great once you figure it out.
+Try lowering the weight or mixing it with other LoRAs or using another model if it's too heavy.

+>Akihito Yoshida Tactics Ogre Locon V2 - https://mega.nz/file/YcpCSRYL#T3SJklfu4rq1mbaMB6s7OTtvOF-XAyE__WYLSu-YNdU
+I think someone on Twitter shared this with me, it emulates the old school TO style.

 >Tactics Ogre LUCT Hypernetwork NAI - https://mega.nz/file/k8knyQST#5YUVf39JBybhBybSM8Ul9FPS0MGxIqtLtffFWLOXPKI
 >"NAI Tactics Ogre LUCT Hypernetwork.
 Works on NAI/Anything and their mixes so far.
 No named character recognition though, you have to prompt for their looks.
 Some samples included.
 Trained on the art book.
 Only humans."